Kadir Barría

-José Kadir Barría Rose (born 18 July 2007) is a Panamanian footballer who plays as a forward for Brazilian club Botafogo.
+José Kadir Barría Rose (born 18 July 2007) is a Panamanian footballer who plays as a forward for Brazilian club Botafogo and the Panama national team.

-Career
+Club career

 Born in Panama City, Barría played for local sides Chievo Academy Panamá, Parma Academy Panamá and Atlético Nacional before impressing the scouts of Botafogo during a tournament in September 2024.
 Due to being an under-18 foreign player, he was unable to sign a contract with the latter club, but agreed to a pre-contract and still moved to Rio de Janeiro, where he was only training with the side.

 On 4 August 2025, Barría signed a contract with Fogão, being now a member of the under-20 team.
 He made his first team – and Série A – debut on 24 September, coming on as a late substitute for Artur in a 1–1 away draw against Grêmio; he became the second Panamanian to play in the Brazilian top tier, after Felipe Baloy.

+International career

+Barría made his senior international debut in a friendly against Bolivia on 18 January 2026.
+He scored his first international goal in the match, an eventual 1–1 draw.